-As a travel writer/blogger, I was dreading my next trip to Las Vegas.
-This shouldn’t be the case since I am in love with travel, but I now realize Vegas is like an acquired tasted.
+As a travel writer, I was dreading my next trip to Las Vegas, Nevada.
+This shouldn’t be the case since I am in love with travel, but I now realize Las Vegas is like an acquired tasted.
 One that is unlikely to be enjoyed by a person who has not had substantial exposure to it, usually because of some unfamiliar aspect of the city.
-It is like being in New York, Venice, Paris, Monte Carlo, and Treasure Island all at once and yet like nothing like those places at all.
+It is like being in New York, Venice, Paris, Monte Carlo, and Treasure Island all at once and yet, nothing like those places at all.
 It feels like an empty image of those places.
 So finally, the third time is the charm.
-I get Vegas.
+I finally “get” Las Vegas.

-This time going to Las Vegas, I was on my own, going where I wanted to and when I wanted to (this is the way I like to travel!).
-No schedule, no time limits, no going when I am exhausted, just me and when/what I want to do.
+This time going to Las Vegas, I was on my own, going where I wanted to and when I wanted to.
+Sometimes I have to be selfish just to do what I like.
+I had no schedule, no time limits, just me doing what I want to do.
+And finally going when I wasn’t am exhausted!

 The Luxor is a sight to see with its’ gleaming Pyramid and Statue of the Sphinx.